laraibmahdi/random_quote_generator/README.md

-# project-1
- Tech degree project 1
+# A Random Quote Generator
-My very first project on treehouse , Its a random quote generator
+My very first project using JS , Its a random quote generator